i4Ds/STIX_python_PUB023/README.md

 ```
 Example 2

-Parse a raw data file and print the packets.
+Parsing a raw data file and print  the packets.

 ```
 #!/usr/bin/python3